So, what is The Square?

 In The Square you can:

-• Filter panel – narrow results by tag, language, or file type.
+- Filter panel β narrow results by category, language, or content type.

 After reading the documentation, you can access the upload forms:

-• Confirm compliance with Terms of Privacy and Privacy Policy, then submit
+- Confirm compliance with Terms of Use and Privacy Policy, then submit

-• Confirm compliance with Terms of Privacy and Privacy Policy, then submit
+- Confirm compliance with Terms of Use and Privacy Policy, then submit

 Our team reviews every entry for clarity, licensing, and reproducibility before it goes live!